bbl-team/Modpack-Support/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
   - type: dropdown
-    id: browsers
+    id: version
     attributes:
+      label: Version
-      label: What browsers are you seeing the problem on?
+      description: What version of our software are you running?
-      multiple: true
       options:
-        - Firefox
-        - Chrome
-        - Safari
+        - 1.0.2 (Default)
-        - Microsoft Edge
+        - 1.0.3 (Edge)
+      default: 0
+    validations:
+      required: true

 **To Reproduce**
 Steps to reproduce the behavior: